-Students are required to provide official transcripts of ALL prior academic work without exception;
+- Undergraduate students are required to provide official transcripts of all prior academic work from regionally or nationally accredited institutions.

 - Masters and Doctoral students are required to provide official transcripts of any prior academic work that they wish to be considered for transfer evaluation.